FredJiangFei/MyEng/Listen/3_PlasticAddiction.md

 # Getting rid of / gradual process
 No, it isn’t, and it’s something Lucy Siegle spoke about.
 Getting rid of plastic in our lives is a gradual process.
 But where does she think we can make the biggest difference?

-I really think that to concentrate on stopping the flow of plastics into your life is easier and more effective in the long term, than trying to go plastic-free from the outset.
+I really think that to concentrate on stopping the flow of plastics into your life is easier and more effective in the long term, than trying to go plastic-free from the outside.
 We are in the UK, a supermarket culture, so a lot of the tips and tricks to decreasing the flow of plastic are getting round supermarket culture.

 She says we have a supermarket culture in the UK.
 Culture’ here describes a way of life or a way that we generally behave.
 And in terms of food shopping, we tend to do that in supermarkets.